-4. Wellford Homes - Malolos
+3. Wellford Homes - Malolos

 Wellford Homes is a residential development with an area of approximately 6.7 hectares located in Barangay Longos, Malolos City, Bulacan.
 This horizontal development is American inspired.
 Housing design reflects the suburban feel with the American ambiance reflected even in the design of the community facilities and amenities.
 The subdivision is designed to provide generous areas for roads and open spaces, which accounts for nearly 42% of the total developable area.
-Based on the projections, the development will generate Php1.15 Billion gross revenues upon completion of the project.
-The Company was able to obtain Department of Human Settlements and Urban Development's (DHSUD) License to Sell early in year 2020.
-The project has started land development and has commenced its selling activities.
+It is an affordable and quality development that offers a master planned community with a total of 554 residential units with two-storey houses and lot-only properties envisioned to be completed by 4Q 2026.